kohya-ss/sd-webui-additional-networks/README.md

 ## How to use

-Open __"Additional Networks"__ dropdown from the left bottom of Web UI,.
+Open __"Additional Networks"__ dropdown from the left bottom of Web UI.

 Select __"LoRA"__ for __"Network module 1"__.